 BLOOMINGTON, Ill. — The 29th annual Dr. Martin Luther King, Jr. National Holiday Gospel Festival has been rescheduled from Monday, Jan.
 21 to now take place Monday, Feb.
-18 due to predicted inclement winter weather this weekend.
+18 due to inclement winter weather.

 Presented by Illinois Wesleyan University and the United Community Gospel Singers of Bloomington-Normal, the Gospel Festival – which honors and celebrates King’s legacy – is free and open to the public.
 It will run from 5 p.m. to 9 p.m.
 Feb.
 18 in Westbrook Auditorium of Presser Hall, 1210 Park Street, Bloomington.

 The Gospel Festival will feature performances by The Fantastic Jones Family of Springfield, Illinois, The Reverend D’angelo A. Person of Chicago, Xavier and the Anointed, and The United Gospel Singers of Bloomington-Normal Mass Choir.
 Additional performers include the Mt.
 Pisgah Baptist Church Adult and Sunbeam Choirs, BACAI-School of Art Praise, and the Union Baptist Church Adult Choir.
 This year’s festival will pay special tribute to the life of Reverend Frank L. McSwain, who served for 35 years as the lead pastor of Mt.
 Pisgah Baptist Church in Bloomington.